InnovationLeap/website/public/content/en/legend-world-remake.md

 Achieving 100% completion requires finishing all three layers of content.

 #### Redesigned World Maps
-All world maps have been completely rebuilt.
-Levels can now be freely chosen and replayed.
-The game also supports auto-saving whenever the player returns to the map after completing a level.
+All World Maps have been completely rebuilt.
+Levels can now be freely chosen and replayed, with auto-saving whenever the player return to the map after completing a level.
+The World Map also supports manual save/load from the menu bar, with the option to save to another slot (Note: saving will overwrite existing data in that slot, so make backups!).
+Click a challenge icon to enter Challenge Mode.
+Challenges with blue text and red text descriptions are both clickable, but red challenges only unlock after clearing their original level.
+Press Fire key to freely view the World Map, and while in this mode, press Jump key to select a world.

 #### The Final Chapter: World 8
 World 8 is more than a continuation: it is the conclusion of the entire remake.
-Through both reinterpretation and original design, it delivers the definitive "final world, final level, and final boss" experience.
+Through both reinterpretation and original design, it delivers the definitive "Final World, Final Level, and Final Boss" experience.

 ### Story
 The Princess holds the power to create black holes.